kawansoft/aceql-http/aceql-http-demo-guide.md

 1. If the problem is that a known root CA is missing and when you are using Ubuntu or Debian,  then you can solve the problem with this one line: `sudo apt-getinstall ca-certificates`.
 Then retry the `Wget` call.
 2. Retry the `Wget` call with `--no-check-certificate` at end of command line.
 Then check the PGP signature of the downloaded file using the corresponding `.asc` signature file available on [download](https://www.aceql.com/aceql-download-page/) page using the PGP hyperlink.

-In following lines we will assume that the Open Source edition is chosen.
-(Operating mode is the same for Pro edition).

 ```bash
 chmod +x aceql-http-12.0.run